Responsible Procurement

 The below document is never finished, it is designed to be updated and added to.

-If you have any questions you would like added to the question set, or if you have any additional questions or areas you would like addressed, or if you would like to see the model answers, please contact Jane Brannan, Responsible Procurement Category Manager
+If you have any questions you would like added to the question set, or if you have any additional questions or areas you would like addressed, or if you would like to see the model answers, please contact Steven Hogg, Responsible Procurement Category Manager

 UKUPC - SDG Questions.pdf